 Hi, I am an OTR long haul truck driver.
 (Owner Operator) Until March 2013 I ran mostly Canada only pulling B-trains (5 axle combination trailers) up to 130,000lbs.
 But I'm now back to doing regular van and flatbed tandem loads (up to 80,000lbs) in Canada and the USA.
-If we have had a QSO it was likely while I was portable or mobile while in my truck as I am on the road more than I am home.
 I am active on most of the HF bands 80-10m usually on one of the digital modes like PSK31 or JT65.
-I also sometimes get on 6m as well.
-When I'm working I am almost always on 2m or 440mhz and I can be found running Voice Alert (pl100) on APRS 144.390mhz, You can see me on APRS just look on aprs.fi: http://aprs.fi/#!mt=roadmap&z=11&call=a%2FVE3LFS-14&timerange=86400&tail=86400
+I also like to get on 6m as well, when it's open.
+When I'm working I am almost always on 2m or 440mhz and I can be found running Voice Alert (PL100) on APRS 144.390mhz, You can see me on APRS just look on aprs.fi: http://aprs.fi/#!mt=roadmap&z=11&call=a%2FVE3LFS-14&timerange=86400&tail=86400

 I am also a member of the LSRA Lake Simcoe Repeater Association, which runs a few local reparters (VE3LSR) on 2m and one on 6m all with great coverage!
 More info on the LSRA, (Including IRLP and asterisk node #'s) can be found on their website:http://www.ve3lsr.ca/